kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/README.md

 ![App Screenshot](https://github.com/kushcheva/EPAM_DevOps_Autumn-2022_Final_Project/blob/main/screenshots/3.png?raw=true)

-If it is work properly we will deploy latest build by pulling from Dockerhub on my_server_prod and we use separated pipeline not to mix development  and production environments.
+If it is works properly we will deploy latest build by pulling from Dockerhub on my_server_prod and we use separated pipeline not to mix development and production environments.
 The development pipeline will start by automatic trigger when the previous pipeline have done succesfully.